Hopper262/marathon-utils/map-extras/README.md

 ### ProFontAO.ttf

-This font is used for map annotations within Aleph One itself and at lhowon.org.
+This font is used for map annotations within Aleph One itself.

+### commands.sh

+Shows the process and options used at lhowon.org.
+Will almost certainly fail if you run it as-is.